ohjelmointi2/ohjelmointi2.github.io/docs/05_dao/dao.md

 > *"DAO stands for **Data Access Object**.
 DAO Design Pattern is used to separate the data persistence logic in a separate layer.
 This way, the service remains completely in dark about how the low-level operations to access the database is done.
 This is known as the principle of **Separation of Logic**."*
 >
-> JournalDEV.
-DAO Design Pattern. [https://www.journaldev.com/16813/dao-design-pattern](https://www.journaldev.com/16813/dao-design-pattern)
+> DigitalOcean.
+DAO Design Pattern. [https://www.digitalocean.com/community/tutorials/dao-design-pattern](https://www.digitalocean.com/community/tutorials/dao-design-pattern)

 ## Video 2: [Intro DAO-patterniin](https://web.microsoftstream.com/video/ec6e052c-ba95-4c59-975f-6322c81097e6?st=33) <small>3:53</small>